Institut d'études politiques de Toulouse

 Sciences Po Toulouse (/fr/; Sciéncias Po Tolosa), or the Institut d'études politiques de Toulouse (/fr/, Institut d'estudis politics de Tolosa) is one of the nine Institutes of Political Studies of France.
-Based in the center of Toulouse, France, next to the Université Toulouse 1 Capitole, this highly selective political science grande école was founded by a Decree in 1948 under the name of Institut d'études politiques de l'université de Toulouse.
+Based in the center of Toulouse, France, next to the Université Toulouse 1 Capitole, this extremely selective political science grande école was founded by a Decree in 1948 under the name of Institut d'études politiques de l'université de Toulouse.
 Since 2004 the courses have been 5 years long.